shahzaneer/Core-Object-Oriented-Programming/InterviewPrepGuide.md

 # Interview Preparation Guide

-- Follow these Sites to go through the Interview Questions for acing your coding rounds!
+- Follow these Sites to go through the Interview Questions for acing your Theoretical rounds!

 - [GeekForGeeks](https://www.geeksforgeeks.org/commonly-asked-oop-interview-questions/)